Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 ### [Registering](#tab/tabid-registering)

-Configuring an exception handler at register time allows you to get some Global Exception Handling concepts right in place.
+Configuring an exception handling callback at register time allows you to get some Global Exception Handling concepts right in place.

 `WithExCatching` builder option is available with or without using registry.
-It means that you can share your exception handler globally by setting it at registry level and/or set some specific one at api level.
+It means that you can share your handling callback globally by setting it at registry level and/or set some specific one at api level.

 Here is a quite simple scenario:
 ```csharp